So let’s start with defining the reason why people use this social network.

 - Photodoto – This young account belongs to a photo blog with a long publishing history.
 Thus, you’ll find some interesting stuff there.

-Now it seems that everything has been said and everybody’s pleased: me, because I’ve shared my experience with you, and you, because you’ve gotten to know something useful from the post (at least I’d like to think so :) ).
-Now I wish you happy pinning!
+Now it seems that everything has been said and everybody’s pleased: me, because I’ve shared my experience with you, and you because you’ve gotten to know something useful from the post (at least I’d like to think so!
+Happy pinning!